Hoverbear/transit/README.md

 2. Attempt to match any deletions with any additions which match the same *signature* of code.
 This would correspond to a 'code move'.
 3. Ideally, this program would be able to account for relevant variable name changes without failing to detect the move.

+Since we built a tool, we did not perform significant gathering of outside metrics.
+Instead, we generated several test repositories which we used to verify the functionality of our tool.

 #### Installing `transit`

 > For Linux or Mac, with root!
 Windows users are, unfortunately, on their own.